-When loading, make sure that there is sufficient space for the movement of the glass sunroof and that no objects protrude into the swiveling area of the tailgate; otherwise damage can occur.
+When loading, make sure that there is sufficient space for the movement of the glass sunroof.

 Fasten roof-mounted cargo correctly and securely to prevent it from shifting or falling off during the trip.

 Drive smoothly.
 Avoid sudden acceleration and braking maneuvers, and take corners gently.